 Internally, we audio record or video all interviews we conduct.
 We’re quickly able to retrieve interviews easily.

-We also have a strict anti-bullying policy and monitor our comment section, which includes comments on our various social media pages (e.g. Facebook, Instagram, Twitter, etc.).
+We also have a strict anti-bullying, policy and monitor our comment section, which includes comments on our various social media pages (e.g. Facebook, Instagram, Twitter, etc.).
 We reserve the right to block or remove behavior we deem inappropriate.
+We remove comments that use hate speech or profanity.

 We’re proud of the amount of trust the general public and the US government have in our growing news publication.